Child & Adolescent Psychiatry Training Program

 Section Head, Consultation Liaison Psychiatry

-Leo Pozuelo, MD, FACP, FAPM, is Board Certified in Psychosomatic Medicine, Psychiatry and Internal Medicine.
+Leo Pozuelo, MD, FACP, FAPM, is Board Certified in Consultation-Liaison Psychiatry, Psychiatry and Internal Medicine.
 He also serves as the Clinical Vice Chair of the Department of Psychiatry and Psychology at the Cleveland Clinic.

 Consultation-Liaison Psychiatry Team